syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Working-with-headers-and-footers.md

 ## Remove Headers and Footers from Title Slides

-Essential Presentation library facilitates removing Footers from all the [Title](https://help.syncfusion.com/cr/document-processing/Syncfusion.Presentation.SlideLayoutType.html) slides in the PowerPoint Presentation.
+Essential&reg; Presentation library facilitates removing Footers from all the [Title](https://help.syncfusion.com/cr/document-processing/Syncfusion.Presentation.SlideLayoutType.html) slides in the PowerPoint Presentation.

 The following code example demonstrates how to remove Footers from all the [Title](https://help.syncfusion.com/cr/document-processing/Syncfusion.Presentation.SlideLayoutType.html) slides in the presentation.